emilschmitz/secret-runway-detection/README.md

 ### Modifications

 - **Integration:** The GFM repository has been integrated as a subfolder within this project to facilitate fine-tuning Swin Transformers for segmentation tasks.

----

-Feel free to explore the repository and check out the code! 😊